-When making edits or updates to your WordPress sites, you may need to put your site in maintenance mode with the help of a plugin to ensure your user experience is not ruined.
-When your site is in maintenance mode for WordPress, instead of seeing the site, users see a page telling them your site is under maintenance and will be up soon.
+When editing your WordPress site, you may need to put your site in maintenance mode with the help of a plugin to ensure your user experience is not ruined.
+When your site is in maintenance mode, instead of seeing the site, users see a page telling them your site is under maintenance and will be up soon.

 In other cases, your site may still be in development and you may decide to put up a coming soon page to signify that you are launching soon.

 WordPress has a default maintenance page.
 The problem is, it is not pleasant looking.
 Thus, it’s best to use a maintenance mode plugin.
 After activating the plugin, you can create a coming soon page, a launch page, a maintenance page, etc. Even more, you can capture leads with maintenance plugins while still working on your website.

 In this article, we will explain what maintenance plugins are.
 We will also consider some of the best plugins for putting your website in maintenance or coming soon mode.

 In this article:

 - What’s a Maintenance Mode Plugin?